How to Overcome Guilt: Strategies for Managing and Healing

 Carrying around unaddressed feelings of guilt can lead to feelings of anxiety and depression.
 It can stop you from forgiving yourself for a mistake and moving on.
 In certain situations, you could also be guilted into certain decisions.

-Differentiating Guilt from Shame
+Differentiating Guilt from Regret

 Types of Guilt